 Stacey holds a Bachelor of Science from Adelphi University and her and his M.B.A. from The Pennsylvania State University.
-She holds the FINRA Series 7, 63, 65, 24, 79 and 53 licenses.

 Professional Bios

 Trent Statczar

 Chief Financial Officer, FlowStone Opportunity Fund LLC

 Trent Statczar provides treasurer and principal financial officer solutions to the FlowStone Opportunity Fund via ACA Group.
 Prior to joining ACA Group, Trent worked at Citi Fund Services as a Senior Vice President and served as the Treasurer for various mutual funds.